awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 Edge functions for viewer response events cannot modify the HTTP status code of the response, regardless of whether the response came from the origin or the CloudFront cache\.

 Lambda@Edge functions for origin response events are invoked for *all* origin responses, including when the origin returns HTTP status code 400 or higher\.
-For more information, see [Updating HTTP Responses in Origin\-Response Triggers](lambda-updating-http-responses.md)\.
+For more information, see [Updating HTTP responses in origin response triggers](lambda-updating-http-responses.md)\.

 ### HTTP headers<a name="function-restrictions-headers"></a>